cgwalters/bootc-playground/README.md

 You can then git-commit the changes.

-### Mount Host Directories

-If you want to mount a host directory into the VM, set the `VM_MOUNT` environment variable and run `make vm-install`.
-The variable will instruct `virt-install` to setup a [virtiofs mount](https://libvirt.org/kbase/virtiofs.html) with the `playground-mount` tag.
-The specified `VM_MOUNT` is automatically mounted at `/var/playground`.
-You may mount it to a custom path via `$ sudo mount -t virtiofs playground-mount /custom/path`.

-If you want to try out a development version of bootc or test a pull request, you may point `VM_MOUNT` to your local [bootc](https://github.com/containers/bootc) Git tree.
-The local Git tree can then be mounted into the VM and the host's `bootc` can be executed directly.

 ### Rebase Fedora CoreOS Image

 Once your VM has booted, you may rebase your image as described in the [CentOS boot documentation](https://github.com/CentOS/centos-boot/blob/main/docs/install.md).